-Some seniors are accustomed to waking up early in the morning, making a cup of coffee, and quickly start exercising.
+Some seniors are accustomed to waking up early in the morning, making a cup of coffee, and then right away to the training.
 They may go to the gym soon, take long walks, walk their daily route, head to the pool, or do any other sport that they enjoy at the time.
 Not because it’s the best time to exercise, but because they enjoy doing it in the morning.
 On the other hand, some seniors prefer to postpone their exercise sessions to the afternoon.
-Which one is better?

 When is the Best Time of Day to Workout

-According to scientific studies, body temperature peaks in the afternoon, which means that a person will probably be able to exercise more intensely at this time.
-It theoretically leads to improved results.
-However, You shouldn’t forget that the form and type of the exercises are also essential factors in determining success.
+According to scientific studies, body temperature peaks in the afternoon, which means that a person will probably be able to exercise more intensely at this time and theoretically achieve better results.
+Protein production (the ability to use dietary proteins to repair muscle) also intensifies in the middle of the day.

 Protein production (the ability to use dietary proteins to repair muscle) also intensifies in the middle of the day; This also means that exercising at this time of day, the body’s ability to conclude from exercise is maximized.